 Our success in contesting probate on these grounds should offer peace of mind that we will effectively represent you if you wish to contest a Will; it also shows that we are well placed to defend you if a Will is being contested.

-It is always important to seek timely legal advice and this is crucial if you wish to contest a Will and we urge you to contact Sarah Wilkinson at email@example.com promptly if you have any concerns about a Will.
+It is always important to seek timely legal advice and this is crucial if you wish to contest a Will and we urge you to contact Robert Syms at firstname.lastname@example.org promptly if you have any concerns about a Will.